 For example, on the GED Social Studies test, there are 35 questions.

-According to GED Testing Service, you need to get 60 to 65% of your answers right to pass the GED Social Studies test.
+According to GED Testing Service LLC, you need to get 60 to 65% of your answers right to pass the GED Social Studies test.

-Would it help if you learn more about reading maps and charts?
+Would it help if you learn more about life science and reading maps or charts?
 Because charts and maps are always on the GED test?

 If you take all of that into account, you will be able to come up with the perfect time management strategy for your GED test.